The loudest bands of all time

 During a 1984 gig at the Cleveland Variety Theatre, the plaster in the ceiling of the building started to crack and fall onto the crowd below, after the band reached a whopping 130 decibels.
 Listener Louise Meek saw them in Hull in 1990 and claims: "My ears rang for three days..."

 The legendary band claimed a Guinness World Record after they hit 126dB during a gig at Charlton Athletic's ground The Valley on 31 May 1976.
 Pete Townshend famously suffers from tinnitus and Roger Daltrey told reporters in 2018: "I advise all you rock-and-roll fans - take your f***ing ear plugs to the gigs.
 If only we had known when we were young ... we are lip-reading.”
+Here’s a clip of them in ear-punishing action at the same venue in 1974.

 The British dance act managed to top 137 dB in June of 1996 when they played Brixton Academy on their Leftism tour.
 Another instance of plaster literally falling from the ceiling.